-I did enjoy reading through Flowers -Le volume sur été-, but in the end, I felt like it did not hold up to the standard of -Flowers -Le volume sur printemps-.
+I did enjoy reading through Flowers -Le volume sur été-, but in the end, I felt like it did not hold up to the incredibly high standard of -Flowers -Le volume sur printemps-.
 I mostly put this on following Erika, whom I thought seemed hyper-competent through most of the events of the story and did not really change much throughout it.

 If you have read the first installment of this series and would like to see more of Erika, then it is certainly worth considering this title.
 If not, I would go take a look at that first, then make your decision.